 The Company Sells

-Once the company sold in February 1974, the new owners struggled with the changing tastes of South Florida.
-It’s a similar story to what happened to LUMS and Royal Castle.
+Once the company sold in February 1974, the new owners struggled with South Florida’s changing tastes.
+This is similar to what happened to LUMS and Royal Castle.
 The new owners cut corners wherever they could and shut down the commissary.
 The days of fresh beef and baked goods delivered daily were gone.

 Ranch House and LUMS had the same owners and, by 1980, were running ads in the local paper with shared coupons.
 It’s sad to see how these low these cornerstones of South Florida comfort food had fallen.